 - Place the center speaker very close to the display.
 Position its tweeter at your ear level.
 It should be making a 0 degree with the audience

-- Place the front left and right speakers at each side of the center speaker.
+- Place the front left and right speakers on each side of the center speaker.
 They should be making a 30-degree angle with the audience.
 For each speaker, angle read my this guide

 - Place each speaker around you with their respective angles by reading my above guide.

-- Place a subwoofer at the middle of the front right or front left and center speaker.
+- Place a subwoofer in the middle of the front right or front left and center speaker.